Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon

 \end{defn}

-That any $X_0\in \S_g$ can be normalized by conjugation follows from the next lemma about diffeomorphisms of $\M_p$ whose proof by Taylor expansion is detailed in the Appendix to \cite{flX}. \begin{lemme} Let $K$ be a $C^1$-diffeomorphism of $\partial^+\M_p$ of the form $(\phi, r,\psi)\mapsto (\phi, r, k(\phi,r,\psi))$.
-It is assumed that $k(\phi,0,\psi)=\psi$.
+Only the first item will be used to prove Theorem \ref{thm:selfslideSimplif}; the two other items enter the proof of Theorem \ref{thm:Doubling}.
+The main tool for {\it normalization by conjugation} (see Proposition \ref{conjugation}) is given by the next lemma about diffeomorphisms of $\M_p$.
+Its proof by Taylor expansion is detailed in the Appendix to \cite{flX}. \begin{lemme} Let $K$ be a $C^1$-diffeomorphism of $\partial^+\M_p$ of the form $(\phi, r,\psi)\mapsto (\phi, r, k(\phi,r,\psi))$ with $k(\phi,0,\psi)=\psi$.
 Then, $K$ uniquely extends to $\M_p$ as a $C^1$-diffeomorphism which is the identity on both stable and unstable local manifolds and which keeps the standard vector field $X_i$ invariant.
 Moreover, the extension ${\overline K}$ is $C^1$-tangent to $Id$ along the attaching sphere $\Si^-$. \end{lemme}